rolling-scopes/rsschool-app/CONTRIBUTING.md

 $ npm start
 ```
 7. Do hacking 👩‍💻👨‍💻
+8. You could specify any environment variable during development using `.env` file.
+We support it via `dotenv` package.
+More information about usage here: https://github.com/motdotla/dotenv.

+**IMPORTANT:** Never commit changes to `.env` file

-8. Do not forget to write [Jest](https://facebook.github.io/jest/) specs for your feature following [Specs Styleguide](#specs-styleguide)
+9. Do not forget to write [Jest](https://facebook.github.io/jest/) specs for your feature following [Specs Styleguide](#specs-styleguide)
-9. Make sure specs, lints pass and code formatted properly (they'll be run on a git pre-commit hook too)
+10. Make sure specs, lints pass and code formatted properly (they'll be run on a git pre-commit hook too)
 ``` command-line
 $ npm test
 $ npm run lint
 $ npm run pretty
 ```
-10. Commit your changes using a descriptive commit message that follows our [commit message conventions](#git-commit-messages)
+11. Commit your changes using a descriptive commit message that follows our [commit message conventions](#git-commit-messages)
 ``` command-line
 $ git commit -m "feat: implement feature X"
 ```
-11. Push your branch to GitHub:
+12. Push your branch to GitHub:
 ``` command-line
 $ git push origin feature-x
 ```
-11. Create a pull request
+13. Create a pull request

 ### Pull Requests